Our customers have been hired by:

 It doesn't take a ton of work.
-You just need to show your best achievements that fit the job.
+You just need to show off your best achievements that’ll fit the job.
+And you're about to see a pitch-perfect TA resume sample that will show you how.

 This guide will show you: